"You are a meathead. A meathead. Dead from the neck up."Archie Bunker meets Mike Stivic, 1971

 I suppose there is some symbolism in the fact that I went to Fruitville Elementary School near Sarasota, and then went to McIntosh Middle School.
 At Merritt Island High, my senior year science project was setting up a test plant to measure the oxygen output from algae, and then harvesting it for food to see if it could be used in space travel.
 I developed my first recipe, algae cookies.
 They needed a LOT of chocolate chips.
 It won a prize from NASA at the 1967 Florida State Science Fair.
 I just showed pictures of the cookies because if the judges had tasted them I would have been tossed out as a fraud.

 I first discovered real barbecued ribs, smoked over wood, at a rickety joint named Y.T.
 Parker's Bar-B-Q in Gainesville, FL when I was at the University of Florida in the 1960s (click the link to read about my football career there).
 My parents had warned me that smoking marijuana would lead to harder stuff.
 Well, they were right.
 I gave up weed and took up smoking pork.
 I also discovered hot pepper sauce at Y.T.'s.
 He put four sauces on the wobbly tables, mild, regular, hot, and one more without a name.
-If hot was not potent enough for you, he would whup one up even more flammable.
-If you could it, he let you name it.
+If "hot" was not potent enough for you, he would whup one up that was even more flammable.
+If you could eat it without bursting into flames, he let you name it.
 Last time I was there he was up to "Super Sabre Jet".
 Alas, Parker's is now gone.

 Since then I have become an omnivore, eating and drinking for a living since 1970.
 It's a dirty job, but somebody's gotta do it.
 And I've got wine and sauce stains on all my shirts and the well-marbled waistline to prove I do it well.